jskeet/DemoCode/Drums/README.md

 to test against are pretty slim.

-I'm very grateful to Roland for providing the [TD-17 MIDI implementation](FIXME) document which has been absolutely vital in writing this code.
+I'm very grateful to Roland for providing the [TD-17 MIDI implementation](https://www.roland.com/global/support/by_product/td-17/owners_manuals/b28f606f-fa2e-4cb3-b4ec-1d25ce06a918/) document which has been absolutely vital in writing this code.